seamusmacg/fixit_v1/README.md

 - Profile page - Profile page contains user's details in a form which can be updated.
 It also contains a table with the user's order history.
 - Authentication pages - login page for existing users and register page for new users.
 New users will receive a confirmation email when they register.
 - Contact page - contains a contact form where users can submit messages to admin, users will receive confirmation page if form is sent successfully.
+- Blog pages - contains archive of blogs ordered by date, administrators can create new blogs with a title, body and category, administrators can create new categories as well.
+Both blogs and categories can be edited and deleted as well.
 - Possible Future Features - Interactive support, chat bot, user rating system and product reviews.

 ### Structure